isabella232/rtos-docs-pr.sv-se/rtos-docs/usbx/usbx-device-stack-5.md

 ### <a name="ux_device_class_cdc_acm_write_with_callback"></a>ux_device_class_cdc_acm_write_with_callback

-Skriver till en CDC-ACM-pipe med motringning
+Skriva till en CDC-ACM-pipe med återanrop

 ### <a name="prototype"></a>Prototyp